-UK Public Health Rapid Support Team Appoints First Director
+UK Public Health Rapid Support Team appoints first Director

 Professor Daniel Bausch has been appointed Director of the new UK Public Health Rapid Support Team (UK-PHRST).
 Funded by the UK Government, the UK-PHRST is jointly run by Public Health England and the London School of Hygiene & Tropical Medicine, with Oxford University and King’s College London as academic partners.
 The UK-PHRST consists of public health experts, scientists, academics and clinicians ready to respond to urgent requests from countries around the world within 48 hours to support them in preventing local disease outbreaks from becoming global epidemics.